Using the Mako Server

 su.select(conn,sql,func)

-Execute the provided SQL query and call the provided callback function "func".
-The first argument is either a connection object or a function that returns env,conn.
+Executes the provided SQL query and calls the callback function func.
+The first argument is either a connection object or a function that returns env, conn.
 The database is also automatically closed if the argument is a function.